Last Updated: October 2019

 Currency: Yen (JPY/¥)

-Japan‘s market for medical devices and materials continues to be among the world‘s largest.
-According to the latest official figures from the Ministry of Health, Labour and Welfare (MHLW) Annual Pharmaceutical Production Statistics, the Japanese market for medical devices and materials in 2015 was approximately $22.7 billion (down 1.4 percent from 2014 in yen terms).
-From 2010 to 2015, Japan's medical device market exhibited a compound annual growth rate (CAGR) of 3.5% in Yen terms.
+Japan's market for medical devices and materials continues to be among the world's largest.
+According to the latest official figures from the Ministry of Health, Labour and Welfare (MHLW) Annual Pharmaceutical Production Statistics, the Japanese market for medical devices and materials in 2018 was approximately $29.3 billion (USD 1 = Yen 110.40), up approximately 6.9% from 2017 in yen terms.
 The market remains heavily dependent on imports, especially sophisticated medical devices.
 The demand for advanced medical technologies is expected to increase as Japan has a fast-aging demographic profile, with relatively prosperous seniors holding increasing expectations for improved quality of life in their later years.
-Business Monitor International estimated that Japan's medical device market will exhibit a CAGR of 4.1% from 2016 to 2021.
+BMI Research has estimated that Japan's medical device market will exhibit a CAGR of 4.5% in yen terms from 2018 to 2023.